mcworkaholic/IS443-Bike-Database/README.md

     pip install -r path/to/requirements.txt --upgrade
     ```

-7. Run main.py via terminal or your editor and navigate to your/ip/login to test
+7. Run main.py via terminal or your editor and navigate to your/ip/login to test the required business rules

     ```sh
     python main.py